< Back

 What is an apprenticeship?

 An apprenticeship is a structured training programme that allows you to earn while you learn, combining paid work with formal learning and on-the-job experience.
-Apprenticeships are available across a wide range of industries and career levels, offering a practical alternative to traditional education routes while helping people build real skills and long-term careers
+Apprenticeships are available across a wide range of industries and career levels, offering a practical alternative to traditional education routes while helping people build real skills and long-term careers.

 Which companies offer apprenticeships?

 Airbus: Airbus is a global leader in aeronautics, space and related services.
 In 2020, it generated revenues of €49.9 billion and employed a workforce of around 150,000.
-Airbus offers the most comprehensive range of passenger airliners.

-EY: At EY, their purpose is to build a better working world.
+EY UK: EY's purpose is to build a better working world.
 Through the insights and services they provide, EY helps create long-term value for people and society while building trust and confidence in the capital markets.

 MBDA: As a leading company in the defence industry, they deliver essential military capabilities for each branch of the Armed Forces — with specific expertise in missiles and missile systems.

-Microsoft UK - Microsoft’s mission is to empower every person and every organisation on the planet to achieve more.
+Microsoft UK: Microsoft’s mission is to empower every person and every organisation on the planet to achieve more.

 NHBC: NHBC is the UK's leading provider of warranty and insurance for new-build homes.
-Their purpose is to raise standards in house building by championing high-quality homes and protecting homeowners.
+Their purpose is to raise standards in house-building by championing high-quality homes and protecting homeowners.

-Northern : Northern connect tens of thousands of people in the North of England to work, leisure, education and more every day.
+Northern: Northern connect tens of thousands of people in the North of England to work, leisure, education and more every day.

 OVO: OVO launched in 2009 with a belief that energy could be better.
 Since then they’ve welcomed over four million members, planted 5 million trees and set their sights on helping to save the planet.
-In 2019 they launched Plan Zero - their sustainability plan.

-SAP - A market leader in enterprise software, SAP turns businesses into intelligent, sustainable enterprises.
+SAP: A market leader in enterprise software, SAP turns businesses into intelligent, sustainable enterprises.
 Their applications and services enable business and public customers across 25 industries to operate profitably and adapt continuously.

 TUI Group: TUI Group is a leading global travel and leisure company, with 1,200 travel agencies, around 130 planes, over 400 hotels, 16 cruise liners, various digital platforms for leisure activities, and a team of over 60,000 talented colleagues worldwide.
-Their passion is making holiday dreams come true for our 21 million customers.

 Veramed: Veramed is a customer-driven Clinical Research Organisation (CRO) that provides high quality biostatistics and programming services for the pharmaceutical and biotech industry.

 Vodafone: Vodafone is a leading international Telco serving 300 million customers.
 Their strong belief is that connectivity is a force for good.
-If we use it for the things that really matter, it can improve people's lives and the world around us.

 FAQs about apprenticeships